Textile design: Mixed media textile design

 Mixed media textile designs are produced using embroidery or other various fabric manipulation processes such as pleating, appliqué, quilting, and laser cutting.

 Embroidery is traditionally performed by hand, applying myriad stitches of thread to construct designs and patterns on the textile surface.
 Similar to printed textile design, embroidery affords the designer artistic and aesthetic control.
 Typical stitches include but are not limited to the cross stitch, the chain stitch, and couching.
 Although industrial and mechanized embroidery has become the standard, hand stitching still remains a fixture for fine arts textiles.

 Quilting is traditionally used to enhance the insulation and warmth of a textile.
 It also provides the designer with the opportunity to apply aesthetic properties.
 Most commonly, quilts feature geometric and collage designs formed from various textiles of different textures and colors.
 Quilting also frequently employs the use of recycled scrap or heirloom fabrics.
-Quilts are also often used as a medium for an artist to depict a personal or communal narrative: for example, the Hmong people have a tradition of creating story quilts or cloths illustrating their experiences with immigration to the United States from Eastern and South-eastern Asia.
+Quilts are also often used as a medium for an artist to depict a personal or communal narrative: for example, the Hmong people have a tradition of creating story quilts or cloths illustrating their experiences with immigration to the United States from Eastern and Southeast Asia.